farhan-nahid/farhan-travel-agency/README.md

 * Firebase-authentication
 * Verification(if you want to log in with invalid email & password you will see a error massege)
 * signup(if you successfully create a account see a wellcome text & if you try to create 2nd account with 1 email you see a error massage)
+* Daynamic Navbar(you can see logged in user name)